petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

-Register the Azure Container Instances provider for your template subscription and add the Azure CLI or PowerShell commands:
+Register the Azure Container Instances provider for your template subscription, and add one of the following commands:

 - Azure CLI: `az provider register -n Microsoft.ContainerInstance`
-- PowerShell: `Register-AzResourceProvider -ProviderNamespace Microsoft.ContainerInstance`
+- Azure PowerShell: `Register-AzResourceProvider -ProviderNamespace Microsoft.ContainerInstance`

 ### Subscription exceeded the Azure Container Instances quota